 Medtronic got its start treating heart disease -- it was a leader in the development of pacemakers in the 1950s -- and a majority of its revenue still comes from sales of products used to treat heart or vascular conditions.
 However, it has expanded its reach into the rest of the human body, and the rest of the world, by offering products that treat neurological, musculoskeletal, and metabolic conditions as well.

-Within the Cardiac and Vascular Group reside its Cardiac Rhythm Disease Management (CRDM), Coronary, Structural Heart, and Endovascular divisions.
-CRDM is Medtronic's largest single unit, accounting for about 30% of sales; the unit makes pacemakers, defibrillators, heart monitors, and other products used to keep the heart beating properly.
+Within the Cardiac and Vascular Group, which accounts for about half of revenue, reside its Cardiac Rhythm & Heart Failure Disease Management (CRHF), Coronary & Structural Heart Disease Management (CSH), and Aortic & Peripheral Vascular Disease Management divisions.
+CRHF is Medtronic's largest single unit, accounting for about 25% of sales; the unit makes pacemakers, defibrillators, heart monitors, and other products used to keep the heart beating properly.
 The remaining Cardiac and Vascular units focus on minimally invasive technologies including drug-eluting stents to prevent reclogging of arteries (Coronary division) and aortic heart valves (Structural Heart), as well as stents, grafts, and balloon systems for non-heart vascular procedures (Endovascular).

 Sales and Marketing

 Medtronic sells through direct representatives in the US, while using a combination of independent distributors and direct marketing methods in overseas markets.
 Its products are marketed to customers including hospitals, clinics, physicians, and wholesalers, as well as government health plans and group purchasing organizations.